6-ingredient Pistachio Oat Squares are a lightly sweet healthy snack, breakfast, or dessert! Easy to make, vegan, and gluten free.

 - additional handful of chopped pistachios for the topping

-- Preheat the oven to 350 degrees and line a 9-inch square pan with parchment paper.
+- Preheat the oven to 350 degrees and line an 8-inch square pan with parchment paper.
 In a food processor with the S blade attached, process the pistachios, oats, and salt for about 30 seconds, until a meal starts to form.
 Drizzle in the maple syrup and olive oil while the motor is still running and the meal begins to come together into a crumbly, almost-wet dough.

 - Press the dough evenly into the pan and cover it with coconut flakes and remaining pistachios.
 Bake for 10 to 12 minutes until the coconut is nice and golden brown and the dough is cooked through.
 You want the squares to still be a little soft - don't overbake these.